iconify/website/docs/types/iconify-json-metadata.md

 ## Last modification time {#last-modified}

-Last modification time is used to check if icon set was updated.
+Last modification time is used to check if an icon set was updated.
 Icon components use it to invalidate old cache.

-Value is a number, which needs to be higher than in previously released version of icon set.
+Value is a number, which needs to be higher than in a previously released version of an icon set.

 ## Information {#iconify-info}